yvonnegonzales/AO3TagAnalysis/README.md

 # AO3TextAnalysis
 # Fandom Stats and Genre Writing

+Note: This project is very very unfinished.
+As you can see, the bottom section is just me playing around with text parsing and tokenization.
+It is not meant to be run as a complete project.

 #### Yvonne Gonzales
 #### Course: Digital Humanities 100 Summer 2021
 #### Instructor: Adam Anderson